Doubt: A Parable: 2005 Broadway production

+2024 Broadway revival

 Adaptations

 A 2008 film adaptation by Miramax stars Meryl Streep as Sister Aloysius, Philip Seymour Hoffman as Father Flynn, Amy Adams as Sister James and Viola Davis as Mrs. Miller (the name was changed in the film).
 Production began on December 1, 2007, with playwright John Patrick Shanley directing and Scott Rudin producing.

 An opera based on the play, commissioned by the Minnesota Opera, premiered in 2013, with music by Douglas J. Cuomo to a libretto by Shanley.